What You Should Know

 Is another uncommon, grassland species.
-It is similar in size to Agaricus comtulus, yellows slowly, and is anise-odored, but according to Kerrigan has a cap which when young has "pinkish-red fibrils that darken to grey-brown" in age.
+It is similar in size to Agaricus comtulus, yellows slowly, and is anise-odored, but according to Kerrigan has a cap which when young has "pinkish-red fibrils that darken to gray-brown" in age.

-Agaricus comtulus Taxonomy & Etymology
+Agaricus comtulus Taxonomy and Etymology

 Agaricus comtulus was first named and scientifically described in 1838 by the Swedish mycologist Elias Magnus Fries, and the name he gave it is still generally accepted today.